 Streaming & Torrenting

-A real mixture of good and bad, this is probably where Windscribe Free most shows its deficiencies compared to its paid-for version.
+A real mixture of good and bad, this is probably where Windscribe Free most shows its deficiencies compared to the paid-for version.

 Torrenting worked for us in testing, and appears to be permitted on all servers, which is a great start.
-Of course the data cap, however generous, will always be a limiting factor here, but it’s still nice to know you can torrent with it if needed.
+Of course the data cap will always be a limiting factor here.

 Encryption & Security

-That means you have a selection of five different protocols: IKEv2, UDP, TCP, Stealth and WStunnel, each with its own range of ports.
+You can access exactly the same array of settings granted in the full version of the app, meaning you have a selection of five different protocols, each with its own range of ports.
 You can choose to set an IP address manually, and there’s the trusty kill switch to top it all off.
-Windscribe refers to it as a Firewall, but it functions the same as any other – should the VPN’s connection drop at any time the Firewall will trigger, severing the internet connection and protecting your true identity.

 We also tested it for IP and DNS leaks – and it passed both with flying colors.